Affinity Video Editor Pro

 Ignoring Audio

-• Tip: Spend time on noise reduction to improve the overall impact.
+• Tip: Spend time on noise reduction to elevate the overall impact.

 Forgetting to Save Progress

-An easily avoidable mistake in Affinity Video Editor Pro workflows is accidental overwrites due to:
+An easily preventable mistake in Affinity Video Editor Pro workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or external backups.